On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

 \subsection{Remove redundant constraints}

-Before we find the entering and leaving rows (facets) to update the base of problem (\ref{stdGeneralLP}), we may want to remove redundant constraints to simplify the problem.
-Let $r \in \mathcal{I}_1 \cup \mathcal{E}_1$, we can represent any non-base row (facet) $\a_r$ in $\A_N$ as
+Before we find the entering and leaving rows (facets) to update the base of problem (\ref{stdGeneralLP}), it may be beneficial to remove redundant constraints to simplify the problem.
+Let $r \in \mathcal{I}_1 \cup \mathcal{E}_1$, since the base matrix $\A_{B^{k}}$ is full rank, we can represent any non-base row (facet) $\a_r$ in $\A_N$ as

 where the base matrix $\A_{B^{k}}$ at the $k$-th iteration is partitioned as inequality constraints $\A_{I_0^{k}}$ and equality constraints $\A_{E_0^{k}}$, i.e., $\A_{B^k}^{\T}= \left[ \A_{I_0^{k}}^{\T}, ~~\A_{E_0^{k}}^{\T}\right]$.